ErikWittern/timer.js/README.md

 });
 ```

-You can later also unsubscribe, if desired:
+You can also unsubscribe from events:

 ```javascript
 timer.unsubscribe(subscription);